devopsdojoconsortium/devopsdojoconsortium.github.io/docs/metrics/deploy-frequency.md

 ### How is it improved?

 - Reduce [Development Cycle Time](./development-cycle-time.html).
-- Remove all handoffs to other teams.
+- Remove handoffs to other teams.
-- Remove all manual or external approvals for change.
+- Remove manual or external approvals for change.
 - Move hard dependencies to soft dependencies with feature flags and contract tests.

 ### How is it gamed?